cran/MultiscaleDTM/README.md

 ### Relative Position

-Relative position represents whether an area is a local high or low, and is calculated as the value of the focal cell minus the value of the mean of included values in the focal window.
+Relative position represents whether an area is a local high or low in relation to a reference height.
+It is calculated as the value of the focal cell minus the value of a reference elevation which is often the mean of included values in the focal window but could also be other functions such as the median, min, or max of included values.
 Positive values indicate local topographic highs and negative values indicate lows.Relative Position can be expressed in units of the input DTM raster or can standardized relative to the local topography by dividing by the standard deviation or range of included elevation values in the focal window.

-- `RelPos` - A flexible and general purpose function to calculate relative position using a rectangular, circular, annulus, or custom shaped focal window.
-All other relative position functions are calls to `RelPos` with different default parameter values.
+- `RelPos` - A flexible and general purpose function to calculate relative position using a rectangular, circular, annulus, or custom shaped focal window and various functions of the included values as the reference height All other relative position functions are calls to `RelPos` with different default parameter values.

 - `TPI` - Topographic Position Index (Weiss, 2001) is the difference